StrangerealIntel/CyberThreatIntel/North Korea/APT/Lazarus/23-10-19/analysis.md

 <p align="center">
   <img src="https://raw.githubusercontent.com/StrangerealIntel/CyberThreatIntel/master/North%20Korea/APT/Lazarus/23-10-19/Analysis/29-10-19/Noref.png">
 </p>
-<h6> This can give a problem with Yara Rule due to the strings are the same just the execution are disable.
-The fact that malware don't contact suggests that the other backdoor was already used to launch Dtrack and recover the data.
+<h6>This can give a problem with Yara Rule due to the strings are the same just the execution are disabling.
+The fact that malware doesn't contact suggests that the other backdoor was already used to launch Dtrack and recover the data.
 It has been reported that North Korea's Kimsuky Group is attempting to develop a new design for the next generation of advanced heavy water reactors who burns thorium into the fuel core and they attacked many Indian nuclear physicists in this way.</h6>
 <p align="center">
   <img src="https://raw.githubusercontent.com/StrangerealIntel/CyberThreatIntel/master/North%20Korea/APT/Lazarus/23-10-19/Analysis/29-10-19/Art.PNG">
 </p>
-<h6> For conclude North Korea, try to get avanced technologies in multiples sectors aeronautics, space, energetic, but also useful energetic independence in the current situation that could lead to an international blockade.</h6>
+<h6>For concluding North Korea, try to get advanced technologies in multiples sectors aeronautics, space, energetic but also useful energetic independence in the current situation that could lead to an international blockade.</h6>
 	<h2> Cyber kill chain <a name="Cyber-kill-chain"></a></h2>
-<h6> The process graphs resume cyber kill chains used by the attacker in the differents incidents </h6>
+<h6>The process graphs resume cyber kill chains used by the attacker in the differents incidents :</h6>
 <ul>
 	<li> Powershell agents
 <p align="left">